StefanMaron/MSDyn365BC.Sandbox.Code.History/README.md

 > [!TIP]
 > Using `--depth` implies `--single-branch` unless `--no-single-branch` is given to fetch the histories near the tips of all branches.

-Later, you can deepen your clone with `git fetch --deepen` or convert it to a complete clone using `git fetch --unshallow`.
+Later, you can deepen your clone by 3 commits (or any other number of commits) with `git fetch --deepen 3` or convert it to a complete clone using `git fetch --unshallow`.

 ## Disclaimer